Germoe/hit-predictor/reports/project_report.md

     Outliers in Streaks across the entire data set (Tukey's Fence k=1.5): >31

-We can see a contrinuous fall as we're getting toward the higher streak lengths.
+We can see a continuous fall as we're getting toward the higher streak lengths.
 One interesting peak can be observed at streak length 20.
 For some reason this bin is defying the downward trend.

 We'll have a closer look at this distribution by year in the next plot.